AnshTank/financial-literacy-platform/README.md

 > 💬 *“Financial literacy is not a privilege—it’s a right.
 Let’s make it accessible to all.”*

+## 🛡️ License

+This project is licensed under a [customized MIT License](./LICENSE) with additional conditions to prevent misuse.
+Feel free to collaborate and contribute — but please do not use this project or its code without consent.

 Thanks for visiting! 🙌 More features coming soon 🚀